lupyuen/lupyuen.github.io/src/dsi.md

 -   Data 0 and Data 1: Packet Data (8+8bit)
 -   ECC(Error Correction Code): The Error Correction Code allows single-bit errors to be corrected and 2-bit errors to be detected in the Packet Header.

-# A64 Transmit Register for MIPI DSI
+# Transmit over MIPI DSI

 TODO